About our Home

 A community-supported home for end-of-life care is not a hospice, nursing home, hospital, or medical facility.
 Nothing about it is clinical or institutional.
 In fact, it has all the simplicity, ease, and familiar comforts of home.
 It does not compete or replicate services that already exist in the community.
 Instead, it is a long-awaited and welcomed solution; a compassionate and innovative residential living option that can be offered to a person who nears the end of their life and is unable to remain in their own home.

 This home is lovingly and generously community-supported.
 Its strengths are found in its people and the cultivation of genuine enduring relationships.
 The dying person and their family experience a profound healing when surrounded and supported by an extended and involved community and the outpouring of their kindness.

-Our home will serve people 18 years of age and older needing 24 hour end-of-life care such as:
+Our home serves people 18 years of age and older needing 24 hour end-of-life care such as:

-In the beginning we will serve three residents each in private rooms.
-Our full capacity size in the later future will accommodate eight residents.
+Currently we serve three residents, each in private rooms.
+Our new home will accommodate eight residents.

-The hospice provider / agency of choice will provide the medical-nursing care with regular visits from their interdisciplinary team just as they would in a person’s private home.
-The hospice agency will develop and direct the medical plan of care in cooperation with the resident, their family, and the staff at our home.
-They will also provide bereavement care for the surviving family members afterwards.
+The hospice provider / agency of choice provides the medical-nursing care with regular visits from their interdisciplinary team, just as they would in a person’s private home.
+The hospice agency develops and directs the medical plan of care in cooperation with the resident, their family, and the staff at our home.
+They also provide bereavement care for the surviving family members afterwards.